 You’ve created a niche for yourself in creating and capturing outdoor shots, rather than studio shots, how did this come about?

 I love natural light and I love being outside so it’s kind of a no brainer for me.
-I did have a space at home that I used as a studio for a few years for mostly when the weather was bad, or to supplement an outdoor shoot, but I realised that my passion lay outdoors, so I decided to stop using my indoor space and concentrate on outdoor sessions.
+Before I had a space at home that I used as a studio for a few years for when the weather was bad, but I realised that my passion lay outdoors, so I decided to stop using my indoor space and concentrate on outdoor sessions.

 I choose the locations depending on the time of the year and the needs of the family.
 Sometimes it’s somewhere that is a special place that the family like to visit or sometimes I’ll recommend a location that I know will look good with beautiful bluebells or great Autumn colours and so on.